-Students falling under these criteria must be approved by their high school principal or designee for "advanced scholastic or vocational work," and must be identified as a special part-time/ full-time student.

-- Students may be admitted from K-10 if identified as "highly gifted." - Students may be admitted as a special part-time/ full-time student if: - a.
-The class is open to the general public, and b.
+- Students falling under these criteria must be approved by their high school principal or designee for "advanced scholastic or vocational work," and must be identified as a special part-time/ full-time student. - Students may be admitted from K-10 if identified as "highly gifted." - Students may be admitted as a special part-time/ full-time student if: a.
+The class is open to the general public, and - a.
+The class is open to the general public, andb.
 The student is currently enrolled in grades 11-12.
-Exceptions may be made for some special programs and course work.
+Exceptions may - be made for some special programs and course work.